aiverify-foundation/aiverify/aiverify-apigw/README.md

 python -m aiverify_apigw
 ```

+## Debug Local Installation

+# Plugins not loading properly
+If you have loaded the portal without a proper installation of apigw you may not have all the plugins loaded properly because they have already been loaded before.
+To reload the plugins :

+Stop apigw
+Delete aiverify-apigw/data/database.db
+Restart apigw

+The plugins should be checked again and reloaded properly now.

 ## Running Tests

 To run the tests for the application, you can use `pytest`.
 Make sure you have `pytest` and `faker` installed.
 If not, you can install it using pip.